eman7blue/numismatic-archeology/README.md

 ## The Coins

 There are eight coins which can be found in-game:
-* Animal Coin: Dug up in badlands buried hoards
 * Bee Coin: Dug up in desert buried hoards
 * Ender Coin: Dug up in end temples
 * Parrot Coin: Dug up in bamboo shrines
 * Piglin Coin: Dug up in housing bastions
+* Rabbit Coin: Dug up in badlands buried hoards
 * Sniffer Coin: Dug up in warm ocean ruins
 * Turtle Coin: Dug up in desert pyramids
 * Villager Coin: Dug up in villages